ELEVATE-Project/survey-project-creation-service/README.md

         > **Note**: During the first Docker Compose run, the database, migration seeder files, and the script to set the default organization will be executed automatically.

-8.  **Access The Self Creation Portal Application**: Once the services are up and the front-end app bundle is built successfully, navigate to **[localhost:8100](http://localhost:8100/)** to access the Self Creation Portal app.

-9.  **Gracefully Stop All Services & Dependencies:** All containers which are part of the docker-compose can be gracefully stopped by pressing `Ctrl + c` in the same terminal where the services are running.

-10. **Remove All Service & Dependency Containers**: All docker containers can be stopped and removed by using the `docker-compose-down` file.
+7.  **Remove All Service & Dependency Containers**:
+    All docker containers can be stopped and removed by using the `docker-compose-down` file.

-    -   **Ubuntu/Linux/Mac**
-        ```
-        ./docker-compose-down.sh
-        ```
     -   **Windows**

         ```
         docker-compose-down.bat
         ```

-        > **Caution**: As per the default configuration in the `docker-compose.yml` file, using the `down` command will lead to data loss since the database container does not persist data.
+    > **Caution**: As per the default configuration in the `docker-compose-project.yml` file, using the `down` command will lead to data loss since the database container does not persist data.
 To persist data across `down` commands and subsequent container removals, refer to the "Persistence of Database Data in Docker Containers" section of this documentation.

 ## Enable Citus Extension